 From the onset of the IFL standard setting process, the economic chamber has rejected the goal of Motion 65 in the Congo Basin rather than worked towards its implementation.
 In April 2017, the regional working group unanimously agreed that it was impossible to reach a consensus during the meeting.
-The economic and the environmental chamber disagreed about the definition of "IFL cores" and what activities could still be allowed in those areas.
+The economic and the environmental chamber disagreed about the definition of "IFL cores" and what activities could still be allowed in those areas.39 regional indicators for the protection of IFLs.

-In August 2017, the members of the working group (HCV RWG) failed again to find consensus about regional indicators for the protection of IFLs.
 The direction of the discussion however is alarming: the economic chamber's position is that companies are already protecting high conservation value forests accounting to up to 10% of the concession, in accordance with existing HCV criteria, and claim this is sufficient as an IFL protection measure.
 The chamber also claims that selective logging as conducted in the Congo Basin may already meet the definition of Motion 65's "low impact forest management", because it is a relatively low-impact selective operation, the intensity of the operation is lower than in other tropical forest basins and certification induces a reduction in impacts, in particular with the adoption of reduced impact logging (RIL) practices.
-The social and environmental chambers did not accept this, but are under immense pressure to compromise and accept a level of protection as low as 20%, which is not consistent with the Motion 65 requirement to protect the "vast majority" of IFLs.41
+40 The social and environmental chambers did not accept this, but are under immense pressure to compromise and accept a level of protection as low as 20%, which is not consistent with the Motion 65 requirement to protect the "vast majority" of IFLs.41